OBOAcademy/obook/docs/tutorial/fhkb.md

 ```
 By now, chances are high that the realisation takes a long time.
 We recommend to
-remove the very computationally expensive restrictionhasParent exactly 2 Person
+remove the very computationally expensive restriction `hasParent` exactly 2 Person
-on thePersonclass, if you have not done it so far.
+on the `Person` class, if you have not done it so far.
 ```

 ![Figure 9.3](../images/FHKB%20figures/sister_in_law.png)